vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 Overall, based on these findings, I conclude that the issue of reduced hearing in my left ear has been addressed.

+## Next steps

+Going forward, I have included hearing tests as once-every-two-months tests, along with vision tests and dental photos.
+This should allow me to monitor for hearing loss in either ear and take followup action.
+My plan is to do earwax removal every 1-3 years by default, but sooner if I experience a decline in hearing or a subjective sense of fullness in either ear (of the sort that happened this time).